-As a result of high oil prices and environmental concerns, the use of alternative fuels such as natural gas, ethanol and coco-methyl-ester fuel blends have become more attractive to the Company's customers in recent years.
+As a result of high oil prices and environmental concerns, the use of alternative fuels such as natural gas, ethanol and palm oil methyl ester fuel blends may become more attractive to the Company's customers.
 If alternative fuels become more affordable and available than petroleum products, customers may shift from petroleum to these alternative fuels not offered by the Company, resulting in lower sales volumes.
-In recent years, the Philippine and Malaysian governments have each enacted regulations mandating the inclusion of a specified percentage of alternative fuels in gasoline fuels sold or distributed by every oil company in those countries, and these types of requirements may be increased in the future.
+In recent years, the Philippine government has enacted regulations mandating the inclusion of a specified percentage of alternative fuels in gasoline fuels sold or distributed by every oil company in those countries, and these types of requirements may be increased in the future.
+In Malaysia, for environmental purposes, the government has mandated that all diesel used for automotive purposes be comprised of 5% palm oil methyl ester.
 If the Company does not respond quickly and effectively to product substitutions or government-mandated product formulations in the future, its business and prospects may be adversely affected.